 Pregnant women need to consume a diet that provides adequate nutrition to be able to encourage their baby's and their particular well-being.
-It's extremely important that women that are pregnant do not consume too many calories, especially empty calories that come from processed and packaged foods, junk food, baked goods and sweetened beverages.
+It's extremely important that women that are pregnant do not consume too many calories, especially empty calories that come from processed and packaged foods, junk food, baked goods, and sweetened beverages.
 Achieving appropriate weight gain is one of the most important ways to prevent and manage gestational diabetes.
 During pregnancy, excessive weight gain may lead to adverse outcomes for both the mother and baby.
 Plus it can even lead to childhood obesity for your little one.

-Whole grains -- foods that are high in nutrition and fiber and low in fat and calories -- and limits highly refined carbohydrates, including candies.
+Whole grains -- foods that are high in nutrition and fiber and low in fat and calories -- and limit highly refined carbohydrates, including candies.
 No single diet is right for every woman.
-You may want to consult a registered dietitian or a diabetes educator to create a meal plan based on your current weight, pregnancy weight gain objectives, blood sugar level, exercise habits, food preferences and budget.
+You may want to consult a registered dietitian or a diabetes educator to create a meal plan based on your current weight, pregnancy weight gain objectives, blood sugar level, exercise habits, food preferences, and budget.

-Make sure you're eating plenty of high fiber foods, Which can help slow down or reduce the release of insulin into the bloodstream.
+- Make sure you're eating plenty of high fiber foods, Which can help slow down or reduce the release of insulin into the bloodstream.
 Include fiber in all your meals and snacks during the day.
 Pair your carbohydrates with great quality protein so That your body can more easily break down the carbs.
-Use healthy fats in your recipes, like coconut oil, ghee and grass-fed butter.
+Use healthy fats in your recipes, like coconut oil, ghee, and grass-fed butter.
 These foods help to burn fat and balance your blood glucose levels.

-Avoid sugary foods that will throw off your blood sugar levels.
-Simple, refined sugars that are found in soda, fruit juice and other sweetened beverages are a few of the worst offenders for women with gestational diabetes because they lead to rapid blood glucose spikes.
+- Avoid sugary foods that will throw off your blood sugar levels.
+Simple, refined sugars that are found in soda, fruit juice, and other sweetened beverages are a few of the worst offenders for women with gestational diabetes because they lead to rapid blood glucose spikes.

 Exercise lowers your blood sugar by stimulating your body to move glucose into your cells, where it's used for energy.
 Exercise also increases your cells' sensitivity to insulin, so your body will have to produce less insulin to transport sugar.
-This has to be in every woman's wellness plan before, during and after pregnancy.
+This has to be in every woman's wellness plan before, during, and after pregnancy.

-Research shows that exercise may improve glycemic index.
+Research shows that exercise may improve the glycemic index.
 Moderate physical activity for 30 minutes per day or more is recommended for all pregnant women and especially those who have gestational diabetes, provided that there aren't any medical or obstetric complications.

-Some beneficial exercises for women with gestational diabetes includes brisk walking, arm exercises while seated in a seat and prenatal yoga.
+Some beneficial exercises for women with gestational diabetes include brisk walking, arm exercises while seated in a seat and prenatal yoga.
 Engaging in these types of physical activity at least 10 minutes after each meal can help reduce the rise of glucose levels, helping women with gestational diabetes to attain their glycemic goals.

-As an added bonus, regular exercise can help alleviate some common discomforts of pregnancy, including back pain, muscle cramps, swelling, swelling and trouble sleeping.
+As an added bonus, regular exercise can help alleviate some common discomforts of pregnancy, including back pain, muscle cramps, swelling, swelling, and trouble sleeping.

 With your doctor's OK, aim for moderately vigorous when you haven't been active for a while, start slowly and build up gradually.
-Walking, cycling and swimming are good choices during pregnancy.
+Walking, cycling, and swimming are good choices during pregnancy.
 Regular activities such as housework and gardening also depend.